pablopalafox/semantic-depth/README.md

 ### Munich Test Set

 This is a set of 5 images of the streets of Munich on which you can test the whole pipeline.
 You can find it [here](data/test_images_munich).
-In section *Test on images*, you can find the commands on how to test our whole pipeline on these images.
+In section [Test on images](#test_pipeline), you can find the commands on how to test our whole pipeline on these images.